Approximating Edit Distance Within Constant Factor in Truly Sub-Quadratic Time: Introduction

 {\bf Exact computation of edit distance.} The \emph{edit distance} (aka \emph{Levenshtein distance})~\cite{Lev65} between strings $x,y$, denoted by $\editd(x,y)$, is the minimum number of character insertions, deletions, and substitutions needed to convert $x$ into $y$.
 It is a widely used distance measure between strings that finds applications in fields such as computational biology, pattern recognition, text processing, and information retrieval.
 The problems of efficiently computing $\editd(x,y)$, and of constructing an optimal {\em alignment} (sequence of operations that converts $x$ to $y$), are of significant interest.

 Edit distance can be evaluated exactly in quadratic time via dynamic programming (Wagner and Fischer~\cite{WF74}).
 Landau {\em et al.}~\cite{LMS98} gave an algorithm that finds an optimal alignment in time $O(n+\editd(x,y)^2)$, improving on a previous $O(n \cdot \editd(x,y))$ algorithm of Ukkonen~\cite{UKK85}.
 Masek and Paterson\cite{MP80} obtained the first (slightly) sub-quadratic $O(n^2 /\log n)$ time algorithm, and the current asymptotically fastest algorithm (Grabowski~\cite{G16}) runs in time $O(n^2\log \log n /\log^2 n)$.
-Backurs and Indyk \cite{BI15} showed that a {\em truly sub-quadratic algorithm} ($O(n^{2-\delta})$ for some $\delta>0$) would imply a $2^{(1-\gamma)n}$ time algorithm for CNF-satisfiabilty, contradicting the Strong Exponential Time Hypothesis (SETH).
+Backurs and Indyk~\cite{BI15} showed that a {\em truly sub-quadratic algorithm} ($O(n^{2-\delta})$ for some $\delta>0$) would imply a $2^{(1-\gamma)n}$ time algorithm for CNF-satisfiability, contradicting the Strong Exponential Time Hypothesis (SETH).
 Abboud et al.~\cite{AHWW16} showed that even shaving an arbitrarily large polylog factor from $n^2$ would have the plausible, but apparently hard-to-prove, consequence that NEXP does not have non-uniform ${NC}^1$ circuits.
 For further ``barrier'' results, see ~\cite{ABW15,BK15}.

 {\bf Approximation algorithms.} There is a long line of work on {\em approximating} edit distance.
-The exact $O(n+k^2)$ time algorithm (where $k$ is the edit distance of the input) of Landau {\em et al.}~\cite{LMS98} yields a linear time $\sqrt{n}$-factor approximation.
-This approximation factor was improved, first to $n^{3/7}$~\cite{BJKK04}, then to $n^{1/3+o(1)}$~\cite{BES06} and later to $2^{\widetilde{O}(\sqrt{\log n})}$~\cite{AO09}, all with slightly superlinear runtime.
-Batu {\em et al.}~\cite{BEKMRRS03} provided an $O(n^{1-\alpha})$-approximation algorithm with runtime $O(n^{\max\{\frac{\alpha}{2}, 2\alpha-1\}})$.
-The strongest result of this type is the $(\log n)^{O(1/\epsilon)}$ factor approximation (for every $\epsilon>0$) with running time $n^{1+\epsilon}$ of Andoni {\em et al.}~\cite{AKO10}.
+The exact $O(n+\editd(x,y)^2)$ time algorithm of Landau {\em et al.}~\cite{LMS98,Saha14,CGK16} yields a linear time $\sqrt{n}$-factor approximation.
+This approximation factor was improved, first to $n^{3/7}$~\cite{BJKK04}, then to $n^{1/3+o(1)}$~\cite{BES06} and later to $2^{\widetilde{O}(\sqrt{\log n})}$~\cite{AO09}, all with slightly superlinear running time.
+Batu {\em et al.}~\cite{BEKMRRS03} provided an $O(n^{1-\alpha})$-approximation algorithm with running time $O(n^{\max\{\frac{\alpha}{2}, 2\alpha-1\}})$.
+The strongest result of this type is the $(\log n)^{O(1/\epsilon)}$-factor approximation (for every $\epsilon>0$) with running time $n^{1+\epsilon}$ of Andoni {\em et al.}~\cite{AKO10}.
 Abboud and Backurs~\cite{AB17} showed that a truly sub-quadratic deterministic time $1+o(1)$-factor approximation algorithm for edit distance would imply new circuit lower bounds.